-In October 2020, RD&E NHS Trust went live with MyCare, an electronic patient medical record and prescribing system and management platform.
+In October 2020, RD&E NHS Trust went live with MyCare, an electronic patient record and prescribing system.
 This has improved patient care by enabling integrated care delivery by trust-employed staff across acute and community settings.

-The electronic records of patients meeting the eligibility criteria for the discharge medicines service are shared with GP practices and with community pharmacies.
 Medicines optimisation decisions made by the community services pharmacy team are explicitly documented and there is clarity on what interventions are in place.
 Staff across different care settings can see concurrent appointments, recent treatment decisions and strategies or when a patient is re-admitted to hospital.
-This ensures all staff involved in a specific patient's care are informed of recent treatment decisions and strategies in place.
-Acute colleagues now have more insight into the reality of the patient's home circumstances and how community teams are helping overcome supporting recognised barriers to enable medication to be taken prescribed.
+Acute colleagues have insight into the patient's home circumstances and how community teams are helping overcome recognised barriers to taking medicines as prescribed.

-Having one system also provides visibility of when a patient has been admitted to hospital and clarity over the current location of a patient, the key clinicians involved, which clinicians are responsible for their care and which ward a patient is on at any point.
+Community teams have visibility of when a patient has been admitted to hospital and clarity over the current location of a patient and key clinicians involved.
 Staff can communicate directly with the acute pharmacy and medical team about specific scenarios at home and identify if there are outstanding issues to be aware of when the patient transfers back out into the community.
 The inpatient teams can send electronic referrals to the community team outlining these needs as part of the discharge process.
 External communications have improved as electronic discharge summaries are sent to the PCNs and a named community pharmacy is informed if the new discharge medicines service criteria are met.
 Evolving understanding of the significance of this system was key to success.
 The team has developed an understanding of the benefits collaborative working brings to improved patient safety.
 The service is hoping to see a reduction of re-admission rates as information on medication alterations during the hospital admission is clearer for all.
 For patients that are admitted to hospital, there is greater clarity on the current personalisation of all aspects of care.